uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.9 =
+* Fixed the bug with publish pages not being managed correctly
+* Fixed the bug with getting correct post from the list of posts
+* Significantly enhanced AAM UI security
+* Added ability to toggle default term for any post type
+* Added ability to assign multiple roles per user

+= 5.8.3 =
+* Fixed the bug with multi-lingual support
+* Fixed the bug with LIMIT option that escaped quotes in the message
+* Fixed the bug with managing access to Access Policies
+* Added support for aam_edit_policy, aam_read_policy, aam_delete_policy, aam_delete_policies, aam_edit_policies, aam_edit_other_policies, aam_publish_policies capabilities
+* Refactored Default Category functionality (moved it to Plus Package extension)
+* Added support for the nav_menu_meta_box_object hook to filter posts on Menu Builder page
+* Extend Access Policy with more features

+= 5.8.2 =
+* Fixed numerous bugs with access control for media
+* Added support for change_own_password capability
+* Added support for change_passwords capability
+* Added type casting to the Access Policy document
+* Added new resource `Role` to the Access Policy
+* Refactored internal Access Policy implementation
+* Improved performance

+= 5.8.1 =
+* Fixed bug that causes fatal error with Policy editor on Linux servers
+* Profiled and improved several bottlenecks that may speed-up website load up to 300 milliseconds

+= 5.8 =
+* Fixed the bug with Access Policy settings inheritance mechanism
+* Fixed numerous of bugs with JWT authentication and improved time expiration handling
+* Enhanced temporary user access management functionality
+* Added Logout action when user access expired
+* Added ability to login user with URL

+= 5.7.3 =
+* Fixed the bug with JWT authentication
+* Fixed the PHP bug in policy metabox when no errors with JSON is detected
+* Fixed the bug with license expiration for Extended versions not properly displayed
+* Fixed the bug with Admin Menu listed incorrectly when Default Access Settings defined
+* Fixed the PHP bug in Post object when access settings are defined in a Policy
+* Improved role creation feature
+* Improved capability handling with Access & Security Policy
+* Refactor the way extension is installed to eliminate cURL issues
+* Deprecated and removed `aam_display_license` capability
+* Extended default policy document with dependencies
+* Added support for `Features` in the Access & Security Policy
+* Added policy Validation functionality
+* Reduced number of methods that use cURL to contact aamplugin.com API

+= 5.7.2 =
+* Fixed bug with Posts & Terms feature for WP version under 4.8
+* Fixed bug were Access Policy can't be attached to any principal on the Policy edit screen
+* Fixed bug with Access URI options were not merged for users with multiple roles
+* Fixed bug with Access URI options were not exported
+* Fixed but with Post PUBLISH option due to the fact that Gutenberg is using RESTful API
+* Extended Access & Security Policy to support Posts & Terms options
+* Added /validate-jwt RESTful API endpoint to validate JWT
+* Added ability to extract JWT token from GET queries or POST payload
+* Added custom capability aam_view_help_btn to hide HELP icon on AAM UI
+* Significantly improved capability mapping mechanism and access control based on caps
+* Added URI Access support to Access & Security Policy
+* Added Post, Term, PostType support to Access & Security Policy

+= 5.7.1 =
+* Fixed the bug with AAM notifications related to extension updates
+* Fixed the bug with AAM not taking in consideration capabilities that defined in policy
+* Improved the way show_admin_bar capability is handled
+* Added ability to define Conditions to the Statement Policy document

+= 5.7 =
+* Added a huge innovation to the access control management - Access & Security Policy
+* Fixed the bug with updating extension versions

+= 5.6.1.1 =
+* Fixed the bug when website may crash when some extensions are really out-of-date

+= 5.6.1 =
+* Fixed the bug with caching
+* Fixed the bug with the way post type and taxonomies are registered with extensions
+* Turned on by default the ability to edit and delete capabilities

+= 5.6 =
+* Fixed the bug with encoding on Safari when gzip is enabled
+* Fixed the bug with double caching
+* Added URI Access feature that allows to manage access to any website URI
+* Improved UI a little bit

+= 5.5.2 =
+* Improved performance for website with large amount of posts/pages
+* Prepared few changes forward for the upcoming AAM 5.6 release

+= 5.5.1 =
+* Fixed the bug with exporting AAM settings when roles, configpress was added by default
+* Fixed the bug with AAM cache not being triggered properly
+* Fixed the bug with some of the classes been cached improperly
+* Fixed the bug with toolbar filter that are corrupted by third part plugin or theme
+* Improved AAM to handle gzip compression properly
+* Updated bootstrap library to the v3.3.7

+= 5.5 =
+* Fixed the bug with EDIT BY OTHERS option
+* Fixed UI bug when managing access to AAM page itself
+* Fixed the bug reported by https://github.com/KenAer
+* Fixed the bug with creating new post when default access is denied to EDIT
+* Fixed the bug with editing page that is in draft state
+* Fixed multiple bugs with AAM export/import feature
+* Fixed the bug with blocked user being able to login again
+* Slightly improved extension installation feedback
+* Improved UI
+* Enhanced JWT token feature
+* Improved the way Backend Menu and Toolbar features work
+* Added multiple-roles support
+* Refactored Import/Export features
+* Removed Settings->Tools tab

 = 5.4.3.2 =
 * Fixed bug that incorrectly checks post author property